Who Administers SNAP?

 Most farmers markets accepting SNAP benefits do so through a centralized POS device.
 That is, the market becomes an authorized retailer through FNS and owns or rents and operates a POS device to process SNAP EBT transactions on behalf of all of its vendors that sell SNAP-eligible items.

 One thing for markets to keep in mind is FNS’s one machine-one location rule.
 Under this rule, market organizations that run more than one market must apply for separate FNS authorization for each market location and operate a different POS machine at each authorized market.
-(Note: there are some exceptions; for example, markets that move indoors for the winter.
-For a fuller explanation of the one machine-one location rule, click here.)
+However, there are some exceptions; for example, markets that move indoors for the winter.
+For a fuller explanation of the one machine-one location rule, click scrip/obtaining-a-point-of-sale-device/#multiple-locations-pos">here.

 Markets using a centralized POS device must choose between two primary methods for administering SNAP sales: